About Us

 Our Philosophy

-Maine Community Integration’s core philosophy is Isku-Filan: a Somali term for a strong, independent girl.
-MCI educates and empowers New Mainer girls and women to be confident in themselves, work together, and make positive changes in their communities.
+Maine Community Integration’s core philosophy and flagship program is Isku-Filan, a Somali term for a strong, independent girl.
+MCI educates and empowers New Mainer girls and women to be confident in themselves, work together, make positive changes in their communities and forge their own paths toward success.

 Our Approach

-• Trauma Informed: addressing Adverse Childhood Experiences (ACEs) is at the heart of personal and community growth
+- Trauma informed, addressing Adverse Childhood Experiences (ACEs) to get to the heart of personal and community growth

-• Culturally Informed: our programs take place in a safe space, carried out in multiple languages from trusted community leaders
+- Culturally informed, providing safe spaces and carried out in multiple languages from trusted community leaders

-• Two-Generation: all of our programs serve New Mainer youth and their parents simultaneously
+- Intergenerational, serving New Mainer youth and their families simultaneously

 Our Staff